-Under the direction of the Recreation Supervisor-Children’s Programs and Children’s Program Director, the Children's Program Leader is responsible for teaching and supervising participants in the child care programs offered by the District.
+Under the direction of the Recreation Supervisor-Athletics, and Special Populations Coordinator, the Children's Program Leader is responsible for teaching and supervising participants in the summer camp programs offered by the District.

 - Develops strong relationships with patron families through effective communication and daily interactions.

 - Plans and implements the program.

 - Supervises and facilitates daily activities and aid in the instruction of specialized activities such as swimming, tennis, archery, sailing, canoeing, and arts & crafts.

 - Assists bus driver by supervising participants in transporting participants on field trips.

 - Monitors participants by taking name count, and number count on a regular basis, and assigning buddies on all field trips including swimming.

 - Report accidents and injuries that occur in programs.
 Provide first aid as needed.